 I do love the mix of the collection, so I don’t like to be too ‘themed.’
 Often, once I start sketching and seeing how different elements come together is when I really feel the magic happens.

-Do you have a favorite tree decoration from your collection this year?
+Do you have a favourite tree decoration from your collection this year?

 I am obsessed with the zodiac ornaments.
 They have been so long in the development and every aspect of the design and the packaging was so carefully considered.
 They are a fabulous Holiday addition, but I think they are wonderful as gifts all year round.